patterns-app/patterns-devkit/README.md

     type: Unicode(256)
 ```

-We could also specify `relationships` and `implementations` of this type to other types:
+We could also specify `relationships` and `implementations` of this type with other types:

 ```yaml
 relationships: